experimental-io/experimental-io/papers/directions.md

 ---------------------------------------------------------------------

 # Abstract
-This paper outlines the problems with current I/O facilities in C++, high level directions and goals of future fundamental I/O facilities, and integration with the existing and future standard library.
+This paper outlines the problems with current I/O facilities in C++, directions and goals of future fundamental I/O facilities, and an outline of a suite of customization points and concepts.

 # Change Log